driftAbout/whiteboard_challenges/challenge_37/README.md

-# Whiteboard Challenge 09
+># Whiteboard Challenge 37

   ## Problem Domain

-  Write a function which accepts n and a linked list as it's arguments, and will return the nth from last node in a linked list
+   Write a function takes a Binary Tree as it's argument and returns a sorted linked list

-  ## Solution
+ > ## Solution

+  - Validate that the input is not null nor undefined, throw a type error for invalid input.

-  - validate that n is a number and that the linked list is a linked list, if not, return null
+  - Validate that the input is a linked list, throw a type error for invalid input.

-  - Set a counter

-  - Set a variable as a reference to the head

-  - Loop through the linked list from beginning to end

-  - When the counter is greater than n, start iterating from the beginning with the variable

-  - When the loop finishes, the variable witht eh delayed start is now n nodes from the end

-  - if the counter is less than n the offset was out of range so return null
+  - Return null if the root is null;

+  - Traverse the tree and insert index/value pairs into an array.

+  - Reverse iterate over Object.keys, inserting the values into a linked list

+  - If the array has length return a linked list, otherwise return null.

-  ## Tests
+  >## Tests

   ### ```lib/nd.js``` and ```lib/sll.js``` are used to create test data.

   ### Valid input

-  - Test should return the nth node as a new linked list.
+  - Validate that it should return a linked list.

-  - Test should return the last node when n = 0'
+  - Validate that it should return a linked list with sorted values.

+  - Validate that it should return null for a tree that has no values.

+  - Validate that it should return a linked list with sorted values, without dupes

   ### Invalid input

-  - Test should return null when invoked without parameters.

-  - Test should return null when n is not a number
+  -

+  - Validate that it should throw an error for empty arguments.

-  - Test should return null when the linked list is not a linked list
+  - Validate that it should throw an error for an argument that is not a tree.

-  - Test should return null when n is less than 0
+  - Validate that it throw an error for an argument that is not a tree.

-  - Test should return null when n is out of range of the linked list
+  - Validate that it should return null when n is out of range of the linked list

+  - Validate that it should throw an error for an object passed as an argument that is not a tree